 Cauley-Stein plans to bring a different attitude to practice when Kentucky begins its workouts in October.

 "I kind of got like a dominating mindset going into this next year," Cauley-Stein said.
 "I want to be the best in everything I do.
 Before it was kind of like, 'Eh, I'll come in here and try to do.'
 This time I want to come in here and do it.
 I don't want to try to do it."

-Towns and Wiggins will lead a World Select Team of international players against Team USA on Saturday in the All-Star game.
+Karl Towns and Andrew Wiggins will lead the World Select Team against Team USA at the Nike Hoop Summit.

 Andrew Harrison is the top-rated point guard in the class of 2013.

 Basketball Wiretap Headlines